 By supporting the Scarlet & Gray Advantage program, you are providing pathways for students to reach their goals and achieve their educational and life dreams.
 You can champion these Buckeyes to go further, discover more and change the world.

 Learn more about the Scarlet & Gray Advantage program, including details about the pilot that will help the university create a debt-free bachelor’s degree.

-Ohio State will provide students who participate in the Scarlet & Gray Advantage program with enhanced access to scholarships, work opportunities and learning experiences focused on financial coaching and career development.
+Ohio State provides students participating in the Scarlet & Gray Advantage program with enhanced access to scholarships, work opportunities and learning experiences focused on financial coaching and career development.

-- Scholarships: The university will ensure that participating students can cover the total estimated cost of attendance through a combination of scholarships, grants, work-study and their family contribution.
+- Scholarships: The university ensures that participating students can cover the total estimated cost of attendance through a combination of scholarships, grants, work-study and their family contribution.
 The estimated cost of attendance includes tuition, mandatory fees, housing, dining and indirect costs like books and personal expenses.

-- Work opportunities: Ohio State will help participating students identify paid work opportunities, both during the academic year and during summers, to help them financially support their education and develop work experience.
+- Work opportunities: Ohio State helps participating students identify paid work opportunities, both during the academic year and during summers, to help them financially support their education and develop work experience.
 Work opportunities may include Federal Work-Study, on-campus jobs, paid internships, research positions and jobs with third-party employers.

-- Learning experiences: The Scarlet & Gray Advantage program will provide coaching, workshops and other experiences where students can learn how to navigate college, develop their personal finance skills and begin the process of career exploration.
+- Learning experiences: The Scarlet & Gray Advantage program provides coaching, workshops and other experiences where students can learn how to navigate college, develop their personal finance skills and begin the process of career exploration.

 No. The Scarlet & Gray Advantage program relies on the active participation of students interested in a debt-free bachelor’s degree.
 The program is designed to help students avoid loans, not to forgive debt.
 The university will continue to meet a portion of students’ needs through scholarships and grants.
 Depending on their circumstances, students may have an expected family contribution and/or be offered work-study to support their education.